 An ever-increasing interest in her work led to a commission from the Louis C Tiffany Museum and Water Gardens in Matsue, Japan, home to the largest collection of Tiffany glass in the world, to create a central feature to their ‘English Garden’, a life-sized geisha and man in Western dress, entitled East Meets West.

 Emma now exhibits nationally and internationally, and her sculptures grace the gardens of stately homes, galleries and private homes around the country.

-She was particularly honoured to be given the opportunity to make and personally present to HRH the Prince of Wales a large-scale portrait of his beloved Jack Russell dog ‘Tigga’.
-Made from willow grown on the Highgrove Estate, ‘Tigga’ is sited in the gardens at Highgrove, and was a thank you gift for her loan from the Prince’s Trust, which enabled her to start her career.
+She was particularly honoured to be given the opportunity to make and personally present to His Majesty The King a large-scale portrait of his beloved Jack Russell dog ‘Tigga’.
+Made from willow grown on the Highgrove Estate, ‘Tigga’ is sited in the gardens at Highgrove, and was a thank you gift for her grant from the King's Trust, which enabled her to start her career.